seabrookmx/dotnet-notebook/README.md

 ```sh
 docker-compose up -d dotnet-notebook
 ```

+**Note:** the docker build will take some time!
+Jupyter has quite a bit of functionality (read dependencies) and the resulting docker image produced is over 3GB.

 ### Logging In
 Your "token" can be used to set a password for a fresh instance.
 The token is printed in the docker logs on startup.